2three1y/Easyconvert/README.md

 ## Easyconvert Readme

-EasyConvert is an accessibility-first, 100% client-side batch converter for JSON, CSV, and plain-text files
+Easyconvert is an accessibility-first, 100% client-side batch converter for JSON, CSV, and plain-text files

 ## How to use it